 - Students with an undergraduate degree in Physics may apply for admission directly to the PhD program.
 Successful applicants will have an outstanding academic record, breadth of knowledge in physics, and strong letters of recommendation.

-- Gradaute Record Examination (GRE) Physics subject test scores for all students who have completed their post-secondary education outside of Canada.
+- Graduate Record Examination (GRE) Physics subject test scores for all students who have completed their post-secondary education outside of Canada.

 - Three academic references